Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 ## level 3

-> In this challenge you will bind an address to a socket.
+> After creating a socket, the next step is to assign it a network identity.
+In this challenge, you will use the bind syscall to connect your socket to a specific IP address and port number.
+The call requires you to provide the socket file descriptor, a pointer to a struct sockaddr (specifically a struct sockaddr_in for IPv4 that holds fields like the address family, port, and IP address), and the size of that structure.
+Binding is essential because it ensures your server listens on a known address, making it reachable by clients.

 > ```
 > ===== Expected: Parent Process =====